-Whether an accident is nothing more than a fender bender or it is a catastrophic crash which leaves victims fighting for this lives with catastrophic injuries, there is always some level of emotional, physical, and financial toll left on those involved.
+Every day, more than 25,000 car crashes occur in this country.
+Although many of these crashes are minor accidents, more than 40,000 victims are killed each year in vehicle accidents.
+Whether an accident is nothing more than a fender bender or it is a catastrophic crash that leaves victims fighting for their lives with catastrophic injuries, there is always some level of emotional, physical, and financial toll left on those involved.
 State laws, including North Carolina, allow victims to pursue financial compensation from the party who is responsible for the accident.
 In many of these crashes, the driver who is liable is obvious, however, in many others, an extensive investigation needs to take place to make that determination.

-One type of accident that can be difficult to identify the liable party is one caused by road debris.
 Drive down any highway or main road, and you will likely find all types of road debris that has been thrown or fallen off passing vehicles.
 While many of these items are small and don’t usually pose a hazard to other motorists, there are many items that create dangerous situations for other drivers which can cause them to crash.
-Items such as building materials, furniture, and mattresses which aren’t secured properly in a transporting vehicle can suddenly fly off the vehicle, especially when traveling at high speeds.
-Tire treads from blowouts are also another common type of road debris littering highways and streets.

 Statistics show that approximately 75 percent of all road debris accidents are caused by items that fell off vehicles because they were not secured properly or because of poor maintenance on the vehicle itself.
 These are preventable accidents and only happen because of owner negligence.
 Every vehicle owner has a duty of care to ensure the vehicle they are driving is working properly, is free from corrosive rust, and has the correct tire pressure.